nmanich/small-ebird-scripts/README.md

 sensitive_species_per_block - filters the records down to the single highest breeding category per block

+straggler-code-fixing - similar to replace-single-breeding code, manual changes of breeding code and breeding categories

 split-by-county - Splits the download into separate files by county (could be modified to do a file per species, or any other column).

 split-EBD-by-family - Splits the EBD download into separate csv files by bird family.